Overview

 Step 2: Verify Magic Link when clicked on and authenticate user

-• The Magic Link needs to be single-use for security reasons and the access_token is not.
+- The Magic Link needs to be single-use for security reasons and the

-• You also do not want the access_token in the URL which can be prone to sniffing.
+in the URL which can be prone to sniffing. - Lastly, the

-• Lastly, the client_secret that you will need to access the Auth API should be protected on the server-side.
-Then by passing the access_token to the server, your server can then use the client_secret to exchange that for the access_token.
+that you will need to access the Auth API should be protected on the server-side.
+Then by passing theaccess_token

 Please Note: The Auth API can send the Magic Link email directly to the user or your server can choose to send this depending on which email service you want to use.